ainokyto/sei-project-01/README.md

 ## Deployment

-The game has been deployed with GitHub Pages and is available at [here](ainokyto.github.io/sei-project-one/).
+The game has been deployed with GitHub Pages and is available [here](ainokyto.github.io/sei-project-01/).

 ## Getting started